mongodb/specifications/source/auth/auth.rst

     MUST be "MONGODB-OIDC"

 mechanism_properties
-    PRINCIPAL_NAME
-        Drivers MUST allow the user to specify a principal name, which is required by the server when more than one Identity Provider is configured.
     DEVICE_NAME
         Drivers MUST allow the user to specify a name for the device workflow that is one of "aws", "azure", or "gcp".